St. Pölten University of Applied Sciences

-The St. Pölten University of Applied Sciences (German: Fachhochschule St. Pölten) is a provider of higher education within the areas of Mobility Engineering, Digital Technologies, Health, Informatics & AI, Communications, Management, Media, Security and Social.
+The St. Pölten University of Applied Sciences (German: Hochschule St. Pölten) is a public university of applied sciences located in St. Pölten, Austria.

-Approximately 3.700 students are currently acquiring a practice-oriented academic education in various study programmes and further education programmes.
+The institution offers practice-oriented higher education and professional training in fields including mobility engineering, digital technologies, health sciences, informatics and artificial intelligence, communications, management, media, security, and social sciences.

+Around 3,700 students are enrolled in a range of undergraduate, graduate, and continuing education programmes designed to combine academic study with applied research and industry collaboration.

 Facts

 The St Polten University of Applied Sciences, which coordinates six universities of applied sciences from the same number of nations as a European University in the E3UDRES2 project of the European University Alliance, was one of the finalists in the category of the Young Entrepreneurial University of the Year 2022 at the Europe Triple E-Awards along with GEA College, Universidade NOVA Lisboa, UC Leuven-Limburg and Stuttgart Media University.

 In 2021, the Spin-off Austria Initiative, which promotes entrepreneurship in university education, awarded the St. Pölten University of Applied Sciences with 1st place in the "University of Applied Sciences" category.

 According to the trend magazine, St. Pölten UAS ranks 10th on the list of Austria's Best 300 Employers.